awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

-# Creating Amazon CloudWatch Alarms<a name="AlarmThatSendsEmail"></a>
+# Using Amazon CloudWatch Alarms<a name="AlarmThatSendsEmail"></a>

-You can create a CloudWatch alarm that watches a single metric\.
-The alarm performs one or more actions based on the value of the metric relative to a threshold over a number of time periods\.
+You can create a CloudWatch alarm that watches a single CloudWatch metric or the result of a math expression based on CloudWatch metrics\.
+The alarm performs one or more actions based on the value of the metric or expression relative to a threshold over a number of time periods\.
 The action can be an Amazon EC2 action, an Amazon EC2 Auto Scaling action, or a notification sent to an Amazon SNS topic\.

 You can also add alarms to CloudWatch dashboards and monitor them visually\.
 When an alarm is on a dashboard, it turns red when it is in the `ALARM` state, making it easier for you to monitor its status proactively\.

 Alarms invoke actions for sustained state changes only\.
 CloudWatch alarms do not invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods\.